TechALynch/Employee-Management-System/README.md

 <!-- - [Authentication](#authentication) -->

 ## Introduction
 A full-stack application for  Employee Management.
-This application is designed to help security companies efficiently manage their employees, clients, and locations.
+This application is a start designed to help companies efficiently manage their employees, clients, and/or locations.
 It provides full CRUD (Create, Read, Update, Delete) functionality on both the front and back end, making it a powerful tool for maintaining and organizing essential data.

 ## Features
 - **Full CRUD Functionality**: Perform all essential operations for managing employees<!-- , clients, and locations -->.
 <!-- - **User Authentication**: Implement OAuth for secure access and user management. -->
 - **Database**: Utilize MongoDB for efficient data storage and retrieval.
+Additionaly, it is connected to atlast cloud database.

 ## Installation
 To run this application locally, please follow these steps: